JStateson/MSboinc/README.md

-The Milkyway bug fix is automatically enabled if the debug flag <mw_debug>1<mw_debug> exists Version now gives the build date and time in addition to "7.16.33" Bus ID and BOINC ID can be correlated to the coprocessor board for better identificiation but this requires runing the [MakeTable.py](https://github.com/JStateson/BoincTasks) script.
+The Milkyway bug fix is automatically enabled if the debug flag <mw_debug>1<mw_debug> exists Version now gives the build date and time in addition to "7.16.33" Bus ID and BOINC ID can be correlated to the coprocessor board for better identificiation but this requires running the [MakeTable.py](https://github.com/JStateson/BoincTasks) script.
 Once run, the correlation can show something like the following
 ```
 Manu  Boinc  Manu   BusID     Board
  ID    ID    Name   (hex)     Name